astefanutti/camel-cdi/README.md

 String property;
 ```

-Unfortunately, the official version of Camel CDI does not support the `context` attribute declared on these annotations as part of the multi Camel contexts support.
+Unfortunately, the official version of Camel CDI does not support the `context` attribute declared on these annotations as part of the multiple Camel contexts support.
 That improved version provides that support, e.g.:

 ```java
 @EndpointInject(uri = "direct:inbound", context = "first")